Table of Contents[Hide][Show]

 Places to visit on your own include Waimea Canyon, Poipu Beach and Hanalei Bay.

-SheBuysTravel Tip: Be sure to visit the little town of Hanapepe for yummy fresh taro chips made from taro root with its tiny purple veins.
+SheBuysTravel Tip: Be sure to visit the little town of Hanapepe for yummy fresh taro chips made from taro root.

 Molokai: Empty Beaches and Barrier Reef

 The most undeveloped accessible Hawaiian island, Molokai is a true getaway.
 Here, you’ll find empty beaches and 30 miles of reef with abundant marine life.

 There’s only one two-lane highway stretching across the small island, and Molokai doesn’t have a major resort, shopping centers or traffic lights.
 There’s a small, rustic town – Kaunakakai – for supplies.
 The island is mostly populated by native Hawaiians.
 While they’re protective of their land, they welcome visitors.

 Molokai might be the best Hawaiian island for couples seeking an intimate island experience.
 But it’s also good for families who enjoy authentic excursions led by locals.

 We snorkeled with a young Hawaiian who speared fish for his dinner.
 We also went on a cultural hike in Halawa Valley and swam in the pond beneath Mo`oula Falls.